ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_08_Lab8_Ex1_Data_Subject_Request.md

 3. In the **Security and Compliance center**, in the left-hand navigation pane select **Data privacy**, and then under it select **Data subject requests**.  <br/>

-	‎**Note:** To perform this task, Holly needs to be assigned to the eDiscovery Manager role group so that she has the necessary permissions.
-You added Holly to this role group in the prior exercise at the same time that you added Joni Sherman to the role group.
-The reason we did this is explained below following the search query.
+	‎**Note:** To perform this task, Holly must be assigned to the eDiscovery Manager role group so that she has the necessary permissions.
+You added Holly to this role group in Lab 1 at the same time that you added Joni Sherman to the role group.
+The reason you added them in Lab 1 is explained below following the search query.

 4. In the **Data subject requests** window, select **+New DSR case**.
 This initiates the New DSR case wizard.